 1. Motherboard and computer case

 In today’s market, you can get a computer case in just about every size imaginable.
-However, with this extreme amount of choice comes the responsibility of ensuring that your motherboard will fit into it correctly.
+However, with all this amount of choice comes the responsibility of ensuring that your motherboard will fit into it correctly.

 Assuming you have chosen your computer case first, you will have to look at the manufacturer’s website with your case’s product page.

 Under the specifications, they will have a list of all the sizes of motherboard it can support.

 The same goes for the motherboard.
-Again, there will be a size specified for the motherboard, so you won’t have to guess whether or not if it will be compatible or not.
+Again, there will be a size specified for the motherboard, so you won’t have to guess whether or not it will be compatible or not.

 The ideal scenario is to try and get an ATX-sized motherboard to fit and if the case is smaller, go down in motherboard size until it can fit into your case’s maximum allowed size.

 Going too small with your motherboard when it isn’t necessary will cut down the amount of IO that the motherboard can provide.

 It will mean fewer connectivity options for all types of connections, in general.
 Some cheaper models of motherboards can be larger and yet offer less connectivity in more rare instances.